US ramps up Ukraine warning, says Russia may invade in days

 The U.S. Navy said Thursday that it has deployed four destroyers from the United States to European waters.
 The Navy did not directly tie this deployment to the Ukraine crisis but said the ships provide “additional flexibility” to the U.S. Sixth Fleet commander, whose area of responsibility includes the Mediterranean, and will operate in support of NATO allies.

-NATO Secretary-General Jens Stoltenberg visited a military base in Romania, hailing the ongoing deployment of 1,000 additional U.S. troops that will nearly double their current number there.
+NATO Secretary-General Jens Stoltenberg visited a military base in Romania, hailing the ongoing deployment of additional U.S. troops.
 “This is a powerful demonstration of trans-Atlantic unity,” Stoltenberg said.

 Russian Foreign Ministry spokeswoman Maria Zakharova responded by noting that “NATO keeps building up its presence near Russia's borders and exacerbates the situation around Ukraine to create a pretext for that.”